Seminar Mathematische Biometrie

-First Zurich-Ulm Seminar: Advanced Statistical Methods in Clinical Epidemiology, September 11-15, 2017
+Second Zurich-Ulm Seminar: Advanced Statistical Methods in Clinical Epidemiology

-The seminar will be in the form of an international intensive program and is intended to be the first of an annual series of Zurich-Ulm Seminars in collaboration with the Department of Biostatistics at the University of Zurich (Link).
+Like last year the seminar will be in the form of an international intensive program and is part of an annual series of Zurich-Ulm Seminars in collaboration with the Department of Biostatistics at the University of Zurich (Link).

 The seminar is primarily intended for students of Mathematical Biometry (Master).
 Students must have successfully followed the course Survival and Event History Analysis.
-Students interested in the seminar who have not yet taken the course may do so this summer term (Link).
+Alternatively students interested in the seminar can take Causal Inference in this summer term.

 Financial support will be available, but students will be required to account for some of their travel expenses.
 The current planning is that students will need to pay for the train travel themselves, but not for accommodation.